 Shifting cultivation is a major impediment in the northeast.
 We, in association with the state governments and political leaders, are trying to persuade the indigenous communities to introduce the modified multi-cropping system instead of unscientific farming," said S.V Ngachan, Director ICAR NEH

-Shifting Cultivation in Northeast India: Meghalaya
+Shifting Cultivation in Northeast India: Where is shifting cultivation practiced in India?

 Meghalaya is an agricultural state with 80% of the population depending on agriculture for their livelihood while only 10% of the land is readily available for cultivation.
 Over75% of the geographical area has forest cover You can imagine what a challenge the farmers face.